candidosales/dependency-report/README.md

 # Dependencies report

-This project aims to help analyze the consistency of the dependencies in your company's frontend projects.
+Dependencies report aims to help analyze the consistency of the dependencies in your company's frontend projects.
 See an example [https://dependency-report.web.app/](https://dependency-report.web.app/).
 [Em português](./README_pt-BR.md)

-## Features
+## 🎯 Features

 - View what percentage of projects are in a given version;
 - View what percentage of components are in a given version;